Don Thompson (race walker)

 He won a bronze medal at the European Championships in 1962, and was tenth at the 1964 Summer Olympics, both in the 50 km walk.
 He continued racing for another 40 years, until the early 1990s and completing more than 150 marathons and a 100 mile racewalk in 1978.
-He habitually woke at 4am to run 8 miles each morning.
+He habitually woke at 4am to run 13 km each morning.
 In 1983, he fell and broke his collarbone during a marathon walk in Thanet; undeterred, he completed the race before seeking treatment.
 He represented Britain in a race in France in 1991, aged 58 years and 89 days, becoming the oldest person to represent Britain in an international athletics event.

 Outside athletics, he worked as an insurance clerk, a gardener and as a teacher (at Southland's School, New Romney).
 He was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 1970 New Year Honours for services to athletics.
 He collapsed at home and died at Frimley Park Hospital after suffering a brain aneurysm.
 He married in 1967, and was survived by his wife, and their son and daughter.